fslev/json-compare/README.md

 ```

 ### MATCH ANY
-Check actual Json has extra fields or elements.
+Check actual Json should have extra fields or elements.
 ```javascript
 // Actual JSON object should have extra fields
 String expected = "{\"b\": \"val1\", \".*\": \".*\"}";